-- Begin to apply fundamental knowledge of child development theory, teaching methodology, observation and assessment skills, and portfolio development within the birth through age eight learning environment.
-(NAEYC Standard 1b) - Begin to develop foundational skills as a professional: including communication, team-work, ethics, and professional expectations and behaviors.
+- Apply fundamental knowledge of child development theory, teaching methodology, observation and assessment skills, and portfolio development within the birth through age eight learning environment.
+(NAEYC Standard 1b) - Develop foundational skills as a professional: including communication, team-work, ethics, and professional expectations and behaviors.
 (NAEYC Standard 6a) - Be exposed to current issues and research in the field of Early Childhood.
 (NAEYC Standard 6a)